 Growing up I loved going to Disneyland and then California Adventures opened and they had a sourdough factory.
 Oh man, I was in heaven.
 There are few things I enjoy more than some toasted sourdough with butter.
+The sourdough english muffins give me an excuse to enjoy that all year round!
+I find they cook up best on a cast iron skillet versus a traditional skillet.
+I love how light they are and all the nooks and crannies that are typical of english muffins.
+And I love that I don’t have to waste my sourdough starter every time I feed it.

 Making bread has always eluded me.
 I had tried a couple times and failed but then Annie over at Annie’s Eats posted an updated version of her sourdough recipe and I knew I had to give it another try.
 So I did and that first loaf of sourdough that came out was pure deliciousness.
 That loaf of bread never stood a chance against me and my husband.
 I think it lasted half a day.